shubh437/mern-stack/README.md

 # mern-stack
-This is a practice and demo repository
+This is a practice and demo repository.